Quantum computational chemistry: Quantum computing and simulation

-Methods for solving dynamics problems were formalised by Lloyd~\cite{Lloyd1073} and further developed by Abrams and Lloyd~\cite{Abrams97}.
+Methods for solving dynamics problems were formalised by \textcite{Lloyd1073} and further developed by \textcite{Abrams97}.
 As illustrated in Fig.~\ref{Fig:dimulation}, we can map the system Hamiltonian, $H_{s}$, to a qubit Hamiltonian, $H_{q}$.
 We similarly map the initial system wavefunction $\ket{\psi_{s}^i}$ to a qubit representation $\ket{\psi_{q}^i}$.
-We can then evolve the qubit wavefunction in time by mapping the system evolution operator, $e^{-itH_{s}}$, to a series of gates.
-This can be achieved using a Lie-Trotter-Suzuki decomposition (Trotterization)~\cite{trotter1959product}, which means that if the Hamiltonian of the system, $H_{s}$ is local, and can be written as
+We can then evolve the qubit wavefunction in time by mapping the system time evolution operator, $e^{-itH_{s}}$, to a series of gates.
+This can be achieved using a Lie-Trotter-Suzuki decomposition~\cite{trotter1959product}, commonly referred to as Trotterization or a Trotter circuit.
+This means that if the Hamiltonian of the system, $H_{s}$ can be written as

 where $h_i$ are local terms which act on a small subset of the particles in the system, then a small time evolution under the Hamiltonian can be decomposed as